google/eng-practices/review/reviewer/looking-for.md

 -   Tests are well-designed.
 -   The developer used clear names for everything.
 -   Comments are clear and useful, and mostly explain *why* instead of *what*.
--   Code is appropriately documented (generally in g3doc).
+-   Code is appropriately documented (generally in READMEs or Confluence Wiki).
 -   The code conforms to our style guides.

 Make sure to review **every line** of code you've been asked to review, look at